Bentley Hotel New York

 At a glance: This is as close as you can be to the East River without falling in.

 The moderately priced Bentley Hotel — a 21-story, brown-tinted glass box grafted onto the side of an animal hospital — stands next to the river and gazes onto the iconic 59th Street Bridge (night views from the rooftop bar are drop-dead).
 It’s an oddball location if you’re planning to sightsee, shop, go to the theater or feel hip.
 But it’s superb if you’re in town for medical reasons — Memorial Sloan-Kettering Cancer Center, New York Presbyterian-Weill Cornell Medical Center and Rockefeller University are a short walk away.

 The cool, modern lobby isn’t as spectacular as the view, but it’s efficient good looks come from furniture in vibrant hues (crimson-coral velvet slipper chairs, a long tufted sofa in pearlized leather).
 With plenty of places to plop with your phone, the lobby is clean and comfortable, like a big mid-century living room, ca 2009.
 (Like much in the hotel, it’s showing its age and looks worn around the edges.)

-Food and drink: The Rooftop Restaurant and Bar, renovated in 2014, looks better than it once did and boasts wraparound windows with spectacular views, especially at after dark.
+Food and drink: The Rooftop Restaurant and Bar is currently closed.
+A breakfast buffet is offered daily downstairs, and the bar served drinks, renovated in 2014, looks better than it once did and boasts wraparound windows with spectacular views, especially at after dark.
 It’s open for dinner seven days a week, but hours are erratic.